 Postgraduate Certificates and Diplomas can work alongside your Masters qualification to provide you with the necessary skills and learning to enter a career of your choice.
 Other examples include the PG Cert Translation, which alongside a background in a foreign language can qualify you to work in translation.

 A PGCE will equip you with the skills and knowledge needed to become a school teacher.
 Although it requires another year of study, you can get work experience as you learn and the end result is a stable and interesting career.
-See the TDA website for more information.
+See here for more information.

 The ever-popular Masters in Business Administration is a course that many use to enter the world of management and business.
 Although it requires more intense and a longer period of study than the certificates and diplomas cited above, it is a good way to enhance your prospects.